TeamSpec Open Source Tool

 Self-host AgentHub in your own infrastructure.

-AgentHub is open source and runs entirely within your environment.
-Your agent configs never leave your infrastructure.
+AgentHub is open source and runs entirely in your own environment.
+Your agent specs, system prompts, and tool configurations stay where they belong — with you.

 Step 1